SAEON/mnemosyne/README.md

 ## Uploading files
 Any files/folder in the exposed volume will be served.
 To upload files to the server either add a directory/file to the exposed volume, or upload via the `HTTP PUT` API endpoint.
-For example
+Here are some examples I've found with cURL - I'n not sure what the differences are:

+***Specifying a filename***
 ```sh
 # -T means 'transfer file'